Phoenix Campus Violence Attorney

 - Failing to take action after becoming aware of dangerous practices.
 If a fraternity is known to be engaging in dangerous initiation rituals but the college or university does little or nothing to stop these from occurring, the college or university may be liable if a student dies or is seriously injured in a subsequent hazing.

 - Taking action against dangerous students.
-Title IX requires that colleges and universities engage in comprehensive investigations in allegations of rape, sexual assault, sexual harassment, stalking, and other violence.
-Colleges and universities can no longer “turn a blind eye” to such wrongful actions, or take the position that because someone else is the perpetrator, they do not have any responsibility.
+Title IX requires colleges to engage in comprehensive investigations in allegations of rape, sexual assault, sexual harassment, and other violence.
+Colleges and universities can no longer “turn a blind eye” to such wrongful actions.
+Nor can they take the position that because someone else is the perpetrator, they do not have any responsibility.
 Such investigations are designed to determine the facts, and, if they are found to be true, to expel or take other preventative action to protect students.

 These are only some ways in which colleges and universities can be held liable for campus crime.

-Because of important deadlines that exist in order to preserve your claim or legal action, please call us as soon as possible so that no important legal deadlines are missed.
+Important deadlines exist in order to preserve your claim or legal action.
+Please call us as soon as possible so that no important legal deadlines are missed.
 We accept cases involving all colleges and universities in Arizona, including:

 - The University of Arizona